hkotek/hkotek.com/archive/altac-jobs-for-social-scientists.md

 ## Writing and editing

-Broadly: various kinds of writing and editing-related jobs. create documentation of materials created by engineers and other content creators, work for a scientific publisher, do copywriting, or similar.
+Various kinds of writing and editing-related jobs: Create documentation of materials developed by engineers and other content creators, work for a scientific publisher, do copywriting, or similar.

 Some job titles: **Technical Writer, CI Writer, Document Designer, Lexicographer, Editor, Managing Director**